 The most rewarding part of being a pond owner is watching your baby koi grow into full-sized fish.
 Yes, that’s right, sooner or later the fish in your pond are going to have babies.
 Around late spring to early summer, koi and goldfish start spawning.
 As the fish spawn, they reproduce thousands of eggs.
 Only a few of them survive and become baby fish.
 Koi are known for scattering their eggs and depositing them on the pond floor or in plants.

 Once the eggs hatch in a few days, the babies begin to feed off the microorganisms in your pond.
 At this point, the fish are microscopic in size, so don’t expect to see them swimming around until after a few weeks.
-After a couple of months, the fish are approximately an inch long and ready to eat commercial food.
-Find some food with a high protein content to bulk up your newborn fish.
+After a couple of months, the fish are approximately an inch long and ready to eat commercial fish food.
+Find fish food such as Aquascape Premium Fish Food Pellets that contain a high protein content to bulk up your newborn fish.
 If you’re using bigger pellets, be sure to grind them up so the babies can ingest them.

 Monitor Your Koi in the Winter